 The goals of health promotion for people with disabilities are to:

-- reduce secondary conditions such as bad nutrition, smoking, obesity, and high stress-stress levels
+- reduce secondary conditions such as bad nutrition, smoking, obesity, and high stress levels

 - retain functional independence